HackYourFuture/post-grad-ed/Week1/README.md

 2. A video explaining 1 concept you've learned about most about during the development of the project, find instructions [here](./../how-to-record-concept.md)

-3) Already make a pull request with including the current state of your technical assigment code
+3. Already make a pull request including the current state of your technical assigment code.

-4) Perform a code review on the pull request of one of your classmates.
-For instructions on how to do this, look [here](./../how-to-code-review.md)

 _DEADLINE FRIDAY 23.59 CET_